 - a.
-Stub cuts are prohibited. - b.
+Tree topping is prohibited and may result in tree replacement. - b.a.
+Stub cuts are prohibited. - e.b.
 Cuts will be made just beyond the outer edge of the collar of live wood.
-See Illustration 4-5 for an example. - c.
-Don't use pruning paint or so called wound dressings, except for tree pruning cuts on all oak species at all times due to the threat of oak wilt disease. - d.
+See Illustration 2-94-5 for an example. - d.c.
+Don't use pruning paint or so called wound dressings, except for tree pruning cuts on all oak species at all times due to the threat of oak wilt disease. - e.d.
 If a large limb is to be removed, its weight should first be reduced.
 This is done by making an undercut about 12-18 inches from the limb's point of attachment.
 A second cut is made from the top, directly above or a few inches further out on the limb.
 This removes the limb leaving the 12-18 inch stub.
 The stub is removed by cutting back to the branch collar.
 This technique reduces the possibility of tearing the bark.
 See Illustration 4-5 for an example.

-Illustration 4-5: Proper tree cuts

-From: International Society of Arboriculture
+Illustration 4-5: Proper tree cuts From: International Society of Arboriculture